michelmbem/AddyScript/docs/extapi.md

 Creating a new primitive type goes through these same steps.
 But before that, you must add a new member to the _AddyScript.Runtime.OOP.ClassID_ enumeration to represent the new type.
-Afterward, you will have to create a new instance of the meta-class as described above.
+Afterward, you will have to create a new instance of the metaclass as described above.
-This new class will not have a reference to a parent class but it will have the newly defined _ClassID_ (there is a suitable constructor in _Class_).
+This new class will not have a reference to a parent class, but it will have the newly defined _ClassID_ (there is a suitable constructor in _Class_).
 After that you will need to create a new child class of _AddyScript.Runtime.DataItems.DataItem_ to represent data of the type being defined.
 The _Class_ property of this _DataItem_ type should return the reference to the previously created _Class_ instance.
-_DataItem_ provides a whole range of virtual methods that define the behavior of an object in arithmetic operations, conversions and property accesses.
+_DataItem_ provides a whole range of virtual methods that define the behavior of an object in arithmetic operations, conversions, and property accesses.
 Overriding one of these methods allows you to customize the behavior of the new data type.
-You will probably also want to take a look at the _AddyScript.Runtime.DataItems.DataItemFactory_ and _AddyScript.Runtime.DataItems.DataItemBinder_ classes to add support for your data type in _Marshalling_ operations.
+You will probably also want to take a look at the _AddyScript.Runtime.DataItems.DataItemFactory_ and _AddyScript.Runtime.DataItems.DataItemBinder_ classes to add support for your data type in _Marshaling_ operations.
-_AddyScript.Runtime.DataItems.DataItemFactory_ has a _CreateDataItem_ method that converts a .NET _System.Object_ into a _DataItem_,
-you will certainly want to add support for your data type.
+_AddyScript.Runtime.DataItems.DataItemFactory_ has a _CreateDataItem_ method that converts a .NET _System.Object_ into a _DataItem_, you will certainly want to add support for your data type.
 _AddyScript.Runtime.DataItems.DataItemBinder_ on its side has a _Mismatch_ method that evaluates the degree of compatibility between .NET data types and AddyScript data types.
 You will also need to add support for your data type.

 The last step in the process of creating a primitive type is to decide how you want to create data of this type.
 You may want it to have literal values or initializers or simply a static factory method.
-If the choice of the factory method is made then the work is done: the factory method is probably already part of the class definition.
+If the choice of the factory method is made, then the work is done: the factory method is probably already part of the class definition.
 On the other hand, for a literal value or an initializer, it will be necessary to update the analyzers so that they recognize a new category of symbols.
 It will also be necessary to modify the translators so that they know how to translate this new type of symbol.

 Have a look at how existing primitive types are defined to better understand the whole process.